AdobeDocs/experience-manager-65.en/help/assets/video.md

 1. On the video's Properties page, tap **[!UICONTROL Change Thumbnail]**.
 1. On the Change Thumbnail page, on the toolbar, tap **[!UICONTROL Select Frame]**.

-   Dynamic Media generates a series thumbnail images from your video, based on the default time interval or time interval you customized.
+   Dynamic Media generates a series of thumbnail images from your video, based on the default time interval or time interval you customized.

 1. Preview the generated thumbnail images, then select the one you want to add to your video.
 1. Tap **[!UICONTROL Save Change]**.

    The video's thumbnail image is updated to use the thumbnail you selected.
 If you later decide to change the thumbnail image, you can return to the **[!UICONTROL Change Thumbnail]** page and select a new one.

-   If you configured new default time intervals, or you uploaded a new video to replace the existing video, you will need to have Dynamic Media regenerate the thumbnails.
+   If you configured new default time intervals, or you uploaded a new video to replace the existing video, have Dynamic Media regenerate the thumbnails.

    See [Configuring the default time interval that video thumbnails are generated](#configuring-the-default-time-interval-that-video-thumbnails-are-generated).